grafana/grafana/docs/sources/auth/saml.md

 ## Identity Provider (IdP) registration

-Finally, for the SAML integration to work correctly, you need to make the IdP aware of the SP.
-You need to provide the IdP with the SP's metadata.
+For the SAML integration to work correctly, you need to make the IdP aware of the SP.

+The integration provides two key endpoints as part of Grafana:

-Grafana provides an endpoint for such at `/saml/metadata`.
-You can either download the metadata and upload it manually, or make the IdP request it directly from the endpoint.
+- The `/saml/metadata` endpoint.
+Which contains the SP's metadata.
+You can either download and upload it manually, or make the IdP request it directly from the endpoint.
+Some providers name it Identifier or Entity ID.

+- The `/saml/acs` endpoint.
+Which is intenteded to receive the ACS (Assertion Customer Service) callback.
+Some providers name it SSO URL or Reply URL.

 ## Assertion mapping